fiorix/freegeoip/README.md

-If the server is proxied by Nginx or another HTTP load balancer, edit the configuration file and set ``xheaders="true"`` and it'll use X-Real-IP or X-Forwarded-For HTTP headers as the client IP.
+If the server is proxied by Nginx or another HTTP load balancer, edit the configuration file and set ``xheaders="true"`` and it'll use X-Real-IP or X-Forwarded-For HTTP headers when available, as the client IP.

-For listening on low ports as non-root user (e.g. www-data) on linux, it's mandatory to set file capabilities like this:
+For listening on low ports as non-root user (e.g. www-data) on linux, set file capabilities at least once before running it:

 	/sbin/setcap 'cap_net_bind_service=+ep' /opt/freegeoip/freegeoip